rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 cookie3 = Cookie.new
 ```

 It's like a cookie cutter!
-But so far our cookie doesn't do very much.
+But so far our cookies don't do very much.

 What other things can a class have?